 The highest impacting flood risk on the greenway is fluvial/coastal.
-The Eastern CFRAM flood extents mapping identified that the route of the proposed greenway is generally influenced by Coastal Flooding more so than Fluvial Flooding and the reference levels for coastal flooding are provided only along the proposed route and will therefore be the driver for the basis of design.
-A summary of the flood zones is provided on this basis below for clarity
+The Eastern CFRAM flood extents mapping (taken from OPW Flood Portal) identified that the route of the proposed greenway is generally influenced by Coastal Flooding more so than Fluvial Flooding and the reference levels for coastal flooding are provided only along the proposed route and will therefore be the driver for the basis of design.
+A summary of the Flood Zones is provided on this basis below for clarity